msgsxj/ExData_Plotting1/A short guide.md

 plot3()
 plot4()
 ```
+And when it's done, you will find there is a folder named data,containing:
+ - household_power_consumption.zip(provided by course)
+ - household_power_consumption.txt(unzip from .zip)
+ - data_selected.csv(selected from .txt)

 ## plots
-The four plots that you will need to construct are shown below.
+The four plots from the code are as followed:

 ### plot 1